protofire/hardhat-chainlink-plugin/README.md

 2. Install the `@chainlink/contracts` dependecies.
 3. Deploy the contract to hardhat local network where our chainlink node is operating.
 4. Call `requestEthereumPrice` method and set the Oracle address to your deployed Oracle address and job Id to the External ID without the `-`.
 So if your job external id is `95cd6192-8dc8-4e1d-903d-3e7b885bc9d5`, change it to `95cd61928dc84e1d903d3e7b885bc9d5` before passing it.
 5. Fund your deployed ATestnetConsumer with some Link token.
-To do so use the command `npx hardhat chainlink:fund-link 0xDc64a140Aa3E981100a9becA4E685f962f0cF6C9 0x5FbDB2315678afecb367f032d93F642f64180aa3`, where the first parameter is your
-   ATestnetConsumer contract address and the second parameter is your Link token address.
+To do so use the command `npx hardhat chainlink:fund-link 0xDc64a140Aa3E981100a9becA4E685f962f0cF6C9 0x5FbDB2315678afecb367f032d93F642f64180aa3 --network localhost`, where the first parameter is your `ATestnetConsumer` contract address and the second parameter is your Link token address.
 6. Afterwards call method `currentPrice` on your contract to get the updated price returned by the Oracle.

 **NB:** You can change the ATestnetConsumer to get another price pair supported by `https://min-api.cryptocompare.com`.